techouse/es6-boilerplate/README.md

 ### Where do I go from here?

-Well, now fire up your IDE of choice, navigate to the `src` directory and start editing `main.js` and exploring the wonders of ES6.
+Well, now fire up your IDE of choice, navigate to the `src` directory and start editing `main.js` and exploring the wonders of ES6, Vue.js and SCSS.